 You can manually save your progress at any time by clicking on the Actions button in the upper right.
 There, users can choose to save and continue working, or save and return to the main receipt screen.
 It is recommended that you save your work periodically to avoid losing any changes.

-Use the Preview option to see what your receipt will look like, using sample data, and even download a sample PDF.
-We recommend downloading and printing a sample to make sure your final receipts will look just the way you'd like.
+Use the Preview option to see what your receipt will look like, using sample data, by downloading a sample PDF.
+We recommend downloading and printing this sample to make sure your final receipts will look just the way you'd like.

 Once you have finished putting your mail receipt together, click "Save and Go Back" to save your work and return to the main receipts screen.